Joshdias01/Employee-management-system/README.md

    PASSWORD : rohit12

-You can also trial run this project directly just download the employee.exe file and run in your system
+You can also trial run this project directly just download the employeeData.exe file and run in your system